The Southern Africa Trust opens international dialogue to resolve the R5.7-billion in unclaimed benefits for migrant workers.

 The report, created by Dr George Mpedi and Professor Mathias Nyenti in conjunction with SAT examined the challenges experienced by former mineworkers in accessing social security benefits in selected southern African countries.
 It offered up some extraordinary statistics and figures.

-The Mineworkers Provident Fund had more than R3-billion unclaimed as of December 2013, the Rand Mutual Assurance Company Limited had more than R180-million in outstanding claims and the total across all organisations, including Living Hands Umbrella Trust, Mines 1970s Pension and Provident Funds, Sentinel Mining Industry Retirement Fund, Compensation Commissioner for Occupational Diseases and the Compensation Fund, was estimated to be more than R5.7-billion.
+The Mineworkers Provident Fund had more than R3-billion unclaimed as of December 2013, [text deleted here] and the total across all organisations, including Living Hands Umbrella Trust, Mines 1970s Pension and Provident Funds, Sentinel Mining Industry Retirement Fund, Compensation Commissioner for Occupational Diseases and the Compensation Fund, was estimated to be more than R5.7-billion.

 It outlined the predominant obstacles that were preventing former mineworkers from neighbouring countries, or their dependents, from accessing South African social security benefits.
 The list is exhaustive.